rikosintie/Discovery/docs/intro.md

 This is not an exhaustive list, feel free to add to it.

 1. What are the labeling requirements
-    a.
-Location on the equipment
+    1. Location on the equipment
-    b.
-What information
+    1. What information
-    c. size
+    1. size
-    d. material
+    1. material

 2. What are the Asset Tag requirements for switches, routers, servers?
 3. Is an escort required when we are on site?